MichaelMure/go-iblite/Readme.md

     panic(err)
 }

-// Just to illustrate, we'll print the size of a million keys, and the size of the serialized IBLT. fmt.Printf("10 million keys: %d bytes\n", 10_000_000*8) fmt.Printf("IBLT size: %d bytes\n", len(bobBytes))
+// Just to illustrate, we'll print the size of a million keys, and the size of the IBLT. fmt.Printf("10 million keys: %d bytes\n", 10_000_000*8) fmt.Printf("IBLT size: %d bytes\n", len(bobBytes))

-// Now the magic trick: Alice subtracts the received IBLT from her own, and peel (decode) the missing keys. alice.Subtract(received)
+// Now the magic trick:
+// Alice subtracts the received IBLT from her own, and peel (decode) the missing keys. alice.Subtract(received)

+fmt.Println()
 fmt.Println("Keys that Alice doesn't have:") for key := range alice.Copy().PeelMisses() {
     fmt.Println(key)